 Biography

-Donna spent her early years writing poems, stories and plays.
+Donna has been writing her whole life.
 Her Op Eds have appeared in Crosscut and the Seattle Times.
 Orca Rescue! is her first book.

 Professional Affiliations